stackimpact/stackimpact-go/README.md

 *The use of Segment API is optional.*

 To measure the execution time of arbitrary parts of the application, the Segment API can be used.
-The agent continuously watches segment execution time and initiates profiling when anomalies are detected.

 ```go
 // Starts measurement of execution time of a code segment.